YES, you heard right — a $1,000 per year scholarship to ALL qualifying Transfer Students

 Oh, and our $1,000 Transfer Scholarship isn’t just a one-and-done limited-time offer.
 Yes, our Transfer Scholarship is renewable in the amount of $500 per semester for 6 consecutive semesters.
 And no additional application is required for this scholarship.

 Our $1,000 per year Transfer Scholarship is awarded to Transfer applicants with an outstanding college record.
-This special Transfer Scholarship is renewable provided you meet the renewal requirements, which include enrollment in at least 12 UMF credit hours per semester and remaining in good academic standing.
+This special Transfer Scholarship is renewable provided you meet the renewal requirements, which include enrollment in at least 12 UMF credit hours per semester and remain in good academic standing.

 Plus a $2,000 scholarship for Phi Theta Kappa (PTK) members.

 Are you a member of the prestigious Phi Theta Kappa Honor Society?
 As a member in good standing with a GPA of 3.5 or higher, you may be eligible for an additional $2,000 per year scholarship.
 No additional application is required for this scholarship.

 Did you graduate from a Franklin County (Maine) High School in 2020?

 Transfer to Farmington through our Come Home to UMF program and live on Campus FREE your first year!

 Let Us Help You